QualiSystems/devguide_source/_cloudproviders/9.0.0/extending-cloud-provider-shell-data-model.md

       	type: string
 {% endhighlight %}

-Like with standard attributes, you can also configure additional settings.
-Unlike standard attributes, you can also set possible values (`constraints` property).
+You can also set additional settings.
+Since this attribute is not included on the family, you can also set possible values (`constraints` property).

 For example: